justjanne/powerline-go/README.md

          (default "fancy")
   -duration string
-         The elapsed clock-time of the previous command -duration-min string
+         The elapsed clock-time of the previous command -duration-low-precision
+         Use low precision timing for duration with milliseconds as maximum resolution -duration-min string
          The minimal time a command has to take before the duration segment is shown (default "0") -east-asian-width